ARJUN19122004/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+STEP 1:START

-1.Import the required packages and print the present data.
+STEP 2:1.Import the required packages and print the present data.

-2.Print the placement data and salary data.
+STEP 3:Print the placement data and salary data.

-3.Find the null and duplicate values.
+STEP 4:Find the null and duplicate values.

-4.Using logistic regression find the predicted values of accuracy , confusion matrices.
+STEP 5:Using logistic regression find the predicted values of accuracy , confusion matrices.

+STEP 6:STOP
 ## Program:
 ```
 /*